Silarn/EDMC-BioScan/README.md

   * Run `pip install -r requirements.txt` within the ExploData plugin directory to install SQLAlchemy
   * Ensure the correct `pip` is used for Python 3.11
 * (Optional) Install the [EDMCOverlay] plugin for overlay support (or [edmcoverlay2] for Linux)
+  * The plugin directory should be named EDMCOverlay to load properly, if this causes a compatibility issue with another EDMC plugin, please submit an issue.
 * Start or restart EDMC to register the plugin and run any necessary database migrations

 ## Acknowledgements